voverg/budget/readme.md

 ![]()

-Start write a text note of your income or expense in the first input field and then write an amount (just digit) in the second field.
+Start write a text note in your income or expense tab in the first input field and then write an amount (just digit) in the second field.
 Push the 'Plus' button (or **Enter** key on your keyboard)  to add a note to the note list.

 ![]()